m-schmoock/docker-electrumx/README.md

 You can view all ElectrumX environment variables here: https://github.com/kyuupichan/electrumx/blob/master/docs/environment.rst

-The envrironment variable `COIN` defaults to `BitcoinSegwit`, so it is not required to specify it unless you want to use this for some other ShitCoin.
-Values can be found here: `https://github.com/kyuupichan/electrumx/blob/master/electrumx/lib/coins.py`.
+The envrironment variable `COIN` defaults to `BitcoinSegwit`, so it is not required to specify it unless you want to use this for some ShitCoin.
+All values can be found here: https://github.com/kyuupichan/electrumx/blob/master/electrumx/lib/coins.py .

 ### TCP Port